Wednesday, 18 December 2024

 Review of RadioMaster ER6G, ER6GV, ER8G and ER8GV receivers for ELRS

-Good news: RadioMaster have released a bunch of ELRS receivers specially for gliders and electric models!
+RadioMaster have just released a bunch of ELRS receivers specially for gliders and electric models.
 These are notable for being some of the first ELRS receivers to have servo connectors integrated on the main board.

-I've had a lot of fun evaluating these receivers, including flight testing them in DLG and F3F models.
+I've been having fun evaluating these receivers, including flight testing them in DLG and F3F models.
 In this review, you'll find detailed descriptions, with example configurations, best practice, and tips for ALT telemetry.

 Let's take a closer look!